 We apply to the Cemetery Authorities for the permit on your behalf.
 The current owner of the Grave must sign the relevant documentation to erect the Headstone.

-Cemeteries in Ireland take varying degrees of time to process a permit.
+Cemeteries in the greater Dublin area take varying degrees of time to process a permit.
 We have no control over this.
 In some instances, the timescale for granting a permit will depend on whether a foundation is already in place or not.

 In a Lawn Cemetery a Headstone can normally be erected as soon as you wish.

 In other cemeteries foundations for a Headstone and kerbing cannot be laid until the ground has settled after burial.
 We recommend waiting for a period of at least eight months.
 In Mount Jerome Cemetery the wait time is twelve months.

 How long does it take to erect a Headstone?